basnijholt/nijho.lt/content/post/agentic-coding/index.md

 - Follows "enterprise" patterns even for simple scripts
 - Contains debugging code from development

-This is why **constraints are essential**—without them, AI defaults to these "safe" but overcomplicated patterns.
+This is why **constraints are essential**—without them, Claude defaults to these "safe" but overcomplicated patterns.

 ## 8. Critical Success Factors: What Actually Makes This Work